(Operating as Pietermaritzburg Child and Youth Care Centre)

 - We had a Fundza workshop, attended a Drug Awareness campaign at HS Ebrahim school, Incema’s Prevention begins at home workshop.
 All staff did First Aid Training.

 PRACTITIONERS FORUMS (under Naccw)

-- We had 4 Practitioners Forums with CYCWs from other organisations in PMB coordinated by Ropah and Nhlaka.
+- We only had 2 Practitioners Forums as we were busy with conference preparations.
+CYCWs from other organizations in PMB attended and it was coordinated by Ropah.

-Each Unit gets to coordinate a different event from the celebration days.
+Each Unit gets to coordinate different events from the celebration days.
 Some highlights:

 LIFE SKILLS PROGRAMMES

 - Two senior girls attended a Women’s Day empowerment program at Haythorne Secondary and received cosmetics and some pamper vouchers.

 - Four young people entered the Poetry competition at the Eastwood Library, they did very well, and one boy (Sphe) won and got a trophy and a certificate.